dojo/docs/dojox/calendar.rst

 They are displayed in the calendar above the grid but below the data item renderers.
 Decorations can be used to display free or busy times, vacations, etc.

-If sub columns are set, the decoration data items needs to have a sub column associated. the property to determine the sub column of a data item is also used for decoration data items (by default "calendar").
+If sub columns are set, the decoration data items can have a sub column associated.
+If set, the decoration will be displayed in the sub column if no sub column is set, the decoration will be displayed in all sub columns.
+The property to determine the sub column of a data item is also used for decoration data items (by default "calendar").

-To set the decoration, set a dojo.store.api.Store to the decorationStore property like the data item store.
+To set the decoration items, set a dojo.store.api.Store to the decorationStore property like the data item store.

 .. js ::